Vaginal discharge is normal and varies during your menstrual cycle.

 The things to be worried about include if the discharge has a yellow or green color, is clumpy like cottage cheese, or has a bad odor.
-If worried, see a doctor.
+If you are worried, see a doctor.

 Different Types of Discharge